Norepinephrine: Cellular effects

 Like many other biologically active substances, norepinephrine exerts its effects by binding to and activating receptors located on the surface of cells.
-Two broad families of norepinephrine receptors have been identified, known as alpha and beta adrenergic receptors.
+Two broad families of norepinephrine receptors have been identified, known as alpha and beta-adrenergic receptors.
 Alpha receptors are divided into subtypes α1 and α2; beta receptors into subtypes β1, β2, and β3.
 All of these function as G protein-coupled receptors, meaning that they exert their effects via a complex second messenger system.
 Alpha-2 receptors usually have inhibitory effects, but many are located pre-synaptically (i.e., on the surface of the cells that release norepinephrine), so the net effect of alpha-2 activation is often a decrease in the amount of norepinephrine released.
 Alpha-1 receptors and all three types of beta receptors usually have excitatory effects.

 Storage, release, and reuptake

-Inside the brain norepinephrine functions as a neurotransmitter, and is controlled by a set of mechanisms common to all monoamine neurotransmitters.
+Inside the brain norepinephrine functions as a neurotransmitter and neuromodulator, and is controlled by a set of mechanisms common to all monoamine neurotransmitters.
 After synthesis, norepinephrine is transported from the cytosol into synaptic vesicles by the vesicular monoamine transporter (VMAT).
 VMAT can be inhibited by Reserpine causing a decrease in neurotransmitter stores.
 Norepinephrine is stored in these vesicles until it is ejected into the synaptic cleft, typically after an action potential causes the vesicles to release their contents directly into the synaptic cleft through a process called exocytosis.

 Once in the synapse, norepinephrine binds to and activates receptors.
 After an action potential, the norepinephrine molecules quickly become unbound from their receptors.
 They are then absorbed back into the presynaptic cell, via reuptake mediated primarily by the norepinephrine transporter (NET).
 Once back in the cytosol, norepinephrine can either be broken down by monoamine oxidase or repackaged into vesicles by VMAT, making it available for future release.